awsdocs/aws-cli-user-guide/doc_source/cli-configure-profiles.md

 ```

 **Important**
 The `credentials` file uses a different naming format than the CLI `config` file for named profiles\.
-Include the prefix "`profile`" only when configuring a named profile in the `config` file\.
-Do ***not*** use `profile` when configuring the `credentials` file\.
+Include the prefix word "`profile`" only when configuring a named profile in the `config` file\.
+Do ***not*** use the word `profile` when creating an entry in the `credentials` file\.

 ## Using Profiles with the AWS CLI<a name="using-profiles"></a>

 To use a named profile, add the `--profile profile-name` option to your command\.
-The following example lists all of your Amazon EC2 instances using the `user1` profile from the previous example files\.
+The following example lists all of your Amazon EC2 instances using the credentials and settings defined in the `user1` profile from the previous example files\.

 ```
 $ aws ec2 describe-instances --profile user1